- Get started

 Which fields should be included in scope?

-There’s no silver bullet for building the perfect default scope.
-However, there are few fields that you should consider while preparing a set of template’s fields:
+There are few fields that you should consider while preparing a set of template’s fields:

 - Reporter - copying the Reporter field may be the best solution for cloning issues.
 On the other hand, if you’d like users to use templates and be the reporters, remove it from the scope or use All fields except and Reporter options.